mirkootter/lean-mt/README.md

 ```
 The above code is correct: Spawning a (reasonable) number of those threads in parallel will never panic.
 Obviously, spawning several billion of those threads might panic due to new cases introduced by integer overflow.
 #### Sample 2
-We can make the sample above a little more complicated but adding a second type of thread.
+We can make the sample above a little more complicated by adding a second type of thread.
 It is supposed to be spawned alongside `thread1`
 ```typescript
 function thread2() {
   ++x;